wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 instructions via wires &hellip; or, in the modern day, via wireless links).*

-*So you wire it all up and start 'programming it'.
+*So you wire it all up and start 'programming it'.*

-*Programming the microcontroller chip found soldered to the target board (Arduino Uno, Leonardo, Mega2560&hellip; or other board).
+*Programming&hellip; the microcontroller chip found soldered to the target board (Arduino Uno, Leonardo, Mega2560&hellip; or other board).*

+*It'll be a chip with a part number, such as `32u4` or `328p` and usually has branding included (`ATMega 328p`, `ATMega 32u4`) depending on if it needs to be clarified, or if it's clear what chip is being discussed.*

 # What, then, is Programming?